Updated: May 22

 1 CHOOSE A DOABLE TASK

 Feelings of overwhelm often come from looking at a room or area and thinking, "This is too much, I can't do this!"

-Instead of looking at the whole room, choose ONE small task you can do.
-Those small tasks add up and they'll show your brain, "We CAN do this!"
+Instead of looking at the whole room, choose ONE small task to do.
+Those tasks add up and show our brains, "We CAN do this!"

 Go through one basket, drawer, cupboard or bin

 Clear one section of counter